klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 ### Governance by Enterprises <a id="governance-by-enterprises"></a>

-- The development and use of Klaytn is backed by Kakao, the massaging giant in Korea.
-Trusted entities, global listed enterprises that manage the business of hundreds of thousands to billions of dollars, operate Klaytn node and participate in decision making for the development of Klaytn.
+- The development and the utilization of Klaytn is backed by Kakao, Korea's messaging giant.
+Trusted entities, globally listed enterprises that manage business whose values range from hundreds of thousands to billions of dollars, together operate the Klaytn nodes and participate in decision making for the development of Klaytn.